 Optimal for Close Quarters

 While the standard AR chambered in 5.56×45 NATO (or .223) certainly is adequate for certain situations, I don’t think I’m being too controversial in saying that it doesn’t have a ton of practical applications for the average urban gun owner.
-It’s better than nothing, though certainly not the best choice for home defense.
+It’s better than nothing, though there are many better choices.
 It may be a capable varmint caliber, but urban-dwellers generally aren’t doing a lot of pest control on their properties.

 Obviously the first huge benefit to a pistol caliber round is a greatly reduced risk of over-penetration.
 While obviously still very loud, most pistol rounds (especially subsonic) don’t reach the deafening decibel levels of a supersonic rifle cartridge (as anyone who’s stood next to someone firing an AR at an indoor range can attest).
 One can add a suppressor for even further noise reduction and still keep the overall package minimal compared to a suppressed rifle caliber platforms.